-Blackheads are among the most common — and most stubborn — of skin conditions.
-This type of acne develops when oil (sebum) and dead skin cells combine, clogging your pores.
+Plenty of people would count blackheads among the most common — and most stubborn — skin conditions.
+This type of acne develops when oil (sebum) and dead skin cells combine to form a plug that clogs your pores.

-Read on to learn how to use over-the-counter (OTC) measures to your advantage, what to expect from professional removal, and more.
+Below, you’ll find tips on how to use over-the-counter (OTC) products for blackheads, information on what to expect from professional removal, and more.

 Your first step should always be to cleanse your face.

-Cleansing is best done twice a day: Once in the morning and once again at the end of your day.
-If you work out in the middle of the day or get sweaty, you may want to wash your face again.
+Cleansing is best done twice each day: once in the morning and once again at the end of your day.
+If you work out or get sweaty during the day, you may want to wash your face again afterward.

 The type of cleanser you use can also make a difference in blackhead removal and prevention.

-You may also consider using a daily cleanser with micro-exfoliants to help remove dead skin cells.
+A daily cleanser with micro-exfoliants can also help remove dead skin cells.

 Exfoliation helps remove dead skin cells, sebum, and other debris from the surface of your skin.